tidalcycles/tidalcycles.github.io/_getting_started/running/index.md

 SuperDirt.start
 ~~~~

-To start TidalCycles, open a new window, save it with a filename than ends in `.tidal`, e.g. `test.tidal`, then try running a simple pattern:
+To start TidalCycles, go to Atom, create a new file and save it with a filename than ends in `.tidal`, e.g. `test.tidal`, then try running a simple pattern:

 ~~~~haskell
 d1 $ sound "bd sn"